richardfarnhill/intestacy_calc/DOCUMENTATION/UI_Testing_Guidelines.md

 2. **Remove Obsolete Tests**: Remove or update tests that no longer apply to the current UI.

 3. **Test Refactoring**: When refactoring UI components, refactor tests in parallel.

+4. **Test Timing**:
+   - Use appropriate timeouts for asynchronous operations
+   - Default timeout for UI transitions should be at least 500ms
+   - Increase timeouts for complex operations or slower environments
+   - Document any non-standard timeout values in test comments

+5. **Error State Testing**:
+   - Verify error messages appear and disappear correctly
+   - Check error message content matches expected validation messages
+   - Ensure error states are properly cleared when moving between sections
+   - Test that error messages are accessible to screen readers

 ## Specific UI Component Guidelines